shahincsejnu/extend-k8s-API-with-CRD/README.md

 - To check the CRD you just created, run `kubectl describe crd <crd_name>`

+# Code Generation for CustomResources

+* deepcopy-gen—creates a method `func (t* T) DeepCopy() *T` for each type T
+* client-gen—creates typed clientsets for CustomResource APIGroups
+* informer-gen—creates informers for CustomResources which offer an event based interface to react on changes of CustomResources on the server
+* lister-gen—creates listers for CustomResources which offer a read-only caching layer for GET and LIST requests

+The last two are the basis for building controllers (or operators as some people call them).
+These four code-generator make up a powerful basis to build full-featured, production-ready controllers, using the same mechanisms and packages that the Kubernetes upstream controllers are using.

+## Code Generator Structure

 # Resources (sequentially)

 - [x] [Learning Kubernetes CRD in 2020](https://www.youtube.com/watch?v=QMRZhSpuh2w&feature=youtu.be)